 Essential roles include:

 - FAIRification steward (embedded in a group that has experience with making data FAIR and semantic data modelling).
-Note: this role relates to the Data Steward: infrastructure role.
+Note: this role relates to the Research Software Engineer (RSE) role.

 - Local steward (expert of local data management).
-Note: this role relates to the Data Steward: research role.
+Note: this role relates to the data steward role.